-Canine noise aversion is a serious medical condition affecting over a third of the dogs in the United States.
-Pups with this condition experience extreme fear and anxiety triggered by specific noises.
-It is debilitating and not unlike panic disorder in humans.
+Canine noise aversion or phobia is a serious medical condition affecting approximately between a quarter and half of the dogs in the United States.
+Dogs with this condition experience extreme fear and anxiety triggered by specific loud noises.

-If your dog suffers from noise aversion, you know how heartbreaking it is to see them suffer.
+If your dog suffers from noise phobia, you know how heartbreaking it is to see them suffer.
 Thankfully, there are things you can do to help your pup cope and improve their quality of life.
-Read on to learn about the sounds that could be spooking your dog and what you need to do to help them when they become afraid.
+Read on to learn about the sounds that could be triggering your dog’s noise phobia and what you need to do to help them when they react fearfully.

 The 6 Sounds That Commonly Scare Dogs

 Thunder is perhaps the most commonly known sound that scares dogs.
 It’s not just the loud booms that are terrifying, though.
 Thunderstorms bring changes in the air, like drops in barometric pressure, which can significantly affect your pup’s behavior.
 Storms are also accompanied by changes in smells (like rain) and sights (like dark clouds and lightning), all of which can induce fear in your pet once they’ve associated these changes with the loud booms of thunder.

 Fireworks are another extremely common reason for noise phobia in dogs.
 They’re extremely loud and unpredictable, not to mention bright.
 And if there is a major holiday, like the 4th of July or New Year’s Eve, the fireworks could go on for a while.

 If you’ve ever heard a gunshot, you know how loud they are and how much they can hurt your ears.
 Now, imagine hearing that same sound with your dog’s extremely heightened sense of hearing.

 If you or your neighbor are doing a home renovation, the sound of construction can be extremely disruptive to your dog.
 Power tools and heavy machinery aren’t particularly known for their silence, and having to listen to them for extended periods can be very stress-inducing.